bihealth/sodar-core-legacy/README.rst

 This repository provides the following installable Django apps:

-- **projectroles**: The required base app for project access management and dynamic project content inclusion
+- **projectroles**: Base app for project access management and dynamic app content management.
+All other apps require the integration of projectroles.
+- **timeline**: Project app for logging and viewing project-related activity
-- **userprofile**: User profile app (requires projectroles)
+- **userprofile**: Site app for viewing user profiles

 Also included are resources and examples for developing SODAR compatible apps.